Kayla Moody Bares Midriff In Revealing Black Top And Skimpy Pink Bottom

 “Good evening! miss kayla‼ Your smile is amazing‼ You are so sexy and hot‼ ️I love you very much,” another wrote.

-Other commenters simply left a series of flame emojis, choosing to voice their appreciation without words.
+Other commenters simply left a series of flame emoji, choosing to voice their appreciation without words.

 In addition to her most recent post, Kayla also posted several revealing images over the weekend, including one where she posed in a wet top with a denim bikini bottom.
-The image, which was captioned with a prompt asking her followers how their Sunday Funday was going, featured the model on her knees posing by the pool.
+The image, which was captioned with a prompt that asked followers how their Sunday Funday was going, featured the model on her knees posing by the pool.
 Her hair was falling in natural waves as she once again chose to accentuate her toned midsection.

-Since it was posted 18 hours ago, that photo has been commented on more than 230 times.
+Since it was posted 18 hours ago, the photo has been commented on more than 230 times.